HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

                   ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector.
     Output: FilenameOfYourRawData_PSD.txt

-Bandenauswahl:
+peak picking:
   Imports a spectrum of your choice in which you can click on points of your choice in the spectrum to save all chosen energy/frequency/wavenumber/wavelength into a.txt file.
 After clicking for the first time and thus creating your file, every other click overwrites the existing file with the data points which were clicked on in the current window.
     Files needed: RawData.txt or ProcessedData.txt (any kind of spectrum suffices)
     Output: FilenameOfYourRawData_Banden.txt

-Referenzabzug:
+difference spectra:
   Import two data sets of the same size which contain spectra of your choice and calculate their difference (Spectrum1-Spectrum2)
     Input needed: RawData.txt, ReferenceData.txt of the same size
     Output: FilenameOfYourRawData_TRS_Spektrum.txt

-Banden anzeigen:
+show peaks:
-  Import a data set with energy/frequency/wavenumber/wavelength values (which you may create e. g. via the button 'Bandenauswahl') and highlight these positions in your latest window as red vertical lines.
+  Import a data set with energy/frequency/wavenumber/wavelength values (which you may create e. g. via the button 'peak picking') and highlight these positions in your latest window as red vertical lines.
     Input needed: AnyData.txt, AnyData_Banden.txt
     Output: None

-in-Phase-Winkel:
+in phase angle:
   Import a data set of PSD spectra, peak positions of your choice and the temporal data of your raw data related to your PSD spectra to determine for every band at which phase angle it has its maximum value.
 Temporal data and a correct input in the first textbox (number of spectra per period) is needed to calculate time values out of the maximum phase angles.
     Input needed: PSDData.txt, AnyData_Banden.txt, RawData_t.txt
     Output: PSDData_Banden_iPW.txt

-Spektrensatz anzeigen:
+show graph:
   Plots a data set of your choice.
     Input needed: AnyData.txt
     Output: None

-Spurplot:
+courseplot:
   Plots the temporal course of bands of your choice from your time resolved data.
     Input needed: RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), time values as a file with the same name as the raw data with the addition of _t